arXiv/arxiv-docs/help/trackback.md

 `https://arxiv.org/trackback/paper_id`

-You will find this URL at the bottom of every abstract page.
 Our abstract pages support trackback autodiscovery: some software such as [Movable Type](http://www.sixapart.com/movabletype/) can send trackbacks automatically when you link to our abstract pages.
 Note that [WordPress](http://www.wordpress.org) only is capable of sending "pingbacks" automatically, which are not supported by arXiv.
 Instead see